jd-fj/currency-exchanger/README.md

 to do this I'm going to:
 Create an api key
 Get api key working in Postman
-Make a class for a calculator just like my galactic age calculator Contain an api call within the calculation
+Make a class for a calculator (ExchangeService) just like my galactic age calculator Contain a fetch API call
-Include appropriate api information in the calculation Import working calculator into main.js
-Create the flow of async operations in main.js
+Import working Exchange Rate calculator into main.js Create the flow of async operations in main.js
-Create the user input and currency selection in the html Test the UI
+USD amount divided by the Destination Currency exchange rate number euqals the amount of currency in Destination Currency Create the user input and currency selection in the html Test the UI